RoryVaughn/ADGP120/README.md

 The Astar algorithm that I implement in Python for ADGP120 is a pathfinding algorithm that could pass for AI or Artificial Inteligence.

+An algorithm is something that should be implemented is such a way that it can just be called from the main, and it will run the algorithm(as in a class that can be created as an instance and use its own functions to complete its task).
+It should not be spaghetti code that is littered thoughout the main.

 That algorithm should be as follows:

 1: Add the starting node to the Open list.